bobbingwide/thisis/README.md

 Since the file extensions are not `.html` then these files will not be found by the Site Editor until manually renamed.

-Once again I've found the need to use shortcodes in template parts.
+Once again I've found the need to use shortcodes in some template parts.
 The plugins upon which the template parts are dependent are:

 - oik
+- oik-css
 - oik-fields
+- sb-breadcrumbs-block
 - sb-children-block
+- sb-post-edit-block
 - sb-prevnext-block
-- sb-breadcrumbs-block
-- sb-post-edit-block
-- Yoast SEO
+- Yoast SEO - used by sb-breadcrumbs-block

 The following plugins are also used during development and cloning to the live site.
 - oik-bwtrace
 - oik-clone
+- oik-patterns
 - oik-types
-- oik-patterns
-- oik-css

 ## Copyright
 (C) Copyright Herb Miller, Bobbing Wide 2021